-COMMUNICATIONS SYSTEMS, INC. PROXY STATEMENT 1

-QUESTIONS AND ANSWERS ABOUT THE MEETING 1

-Information Regarding the Annual Meeting 1

-What is the purpose of the meeting?
-1

-How does the Board recommend that I vote?
-1

-Who is entitled to vote at the meeting?
-1

-What is the difference between a shareholder of record and a street name holder?
-2

-What are the voting rights of the shareholders?
-2

-How many shares must be present to hold the meeting?
-2

-How do I vote my shares?
-2

-What does it mean if I receive more than one Notice of Internet Availability of Proxy Materials, proxy card or voting instruction card?
-2

-May I vote my shares in person at the meeting?
-3

-What vote is required for the proposals to be approved?
-3

-How are votes counted?
-3

-May I change my vote?
-4

-Who pays for the cost of proxy preparation and solicitation?
-4

-Why did I receive a notice in the mail regarding the Internet availability of proxy materials instead of a full set of paper copies?
-4
+COMMUNICATIONS SYSTEMS, INC. PROXY STATEMENT 1 QUESTIONS AND ANSWERS ABOUT THE MEETING 1 Information Regarding the Annual Meeting What is the purpose of the meeting?
+1 How does the Board recommend that I vote?
+1 Who is entitled to vote at the meeting?
+1 What is the difference between a shareholder of record and a street name holder?
+2 What are the voting rights of the shareholders?
+2 How many shares must be present to hold the meeting?
+2 How do I vote my shares?
+2 What does it mean if I receive more than one Notice of Internet Availability of Proxy Materials, proxy card or voting instruction card?
+2 May I vote my shares in person at the meeting?
+2 What vote is required for the proposals to be approved?
+3 How are votes counted?
+3 May I change my vote?
+3 Who pays for the cost of proxy preparation and solicitation?
+4 Why do some shareholders receive a notice in the mail regarding the Internet Availability of Proxy Materials instead of a full set of paper copies and some shareholders receive both a Notice of Internet Availability and a full set of paper copies?
 How can a shareholder present a proposal at the 2015 Annual Meeting?
-4

-How can a shareholder get a copy of the Company's 2013 Report on Form 10-K?
-5

-What if I do not specify a choice for a matter when returning a proxy?
-5

-PROPOSAL 1 - AMENDMENT TO OUR ARTICLES OF INCORPORATION TO DECLASSIFY OUR BOARD OF DIRECTORS AND PROVIDE FOR ANNUAL ELECTIONS OF ALL DIRECTORS Background of the Proposal Bylaws Required Vote Recommendation of the Board 6 6 7 7 7
+4 How can a shareholder get a copy of the Company's 2013 Report on Form 10-K?
+3 What if I do not specify a choice for a matter when returning a proxy?
+3 PROPOSAL NO. 1-AMENDMENT TO OUR ARTICLES OF INCORPORATION TO DECLASSIFY OUR BOARD OF DIRECTORS AND PROVIDE FOR ANNUAL ELECTIONS OF ALL DIRECTORS 6 Background of the Proposal. é Amendment of Bylaws 7 Vote Required 7 Recommendation of the Board 7

-PROPOSAL 2 - ELECTION OF DIRECTORS 8
+PROPOSAL NO. 2-ELECTION OF DIRECTORS 8

-Required Vote 8
+Vote Required 8

 Recommendation of the Board 8

-PROPOSAL 3 - ELECTION OF CLASS 2017 DIRECTORS 9
+PROPOSAL NO. 3-ELECTION OF CLASS 2017 DIRECTORS C

-Required Vote 9
+Required Vote ć

-Recommendation of the Board 9
+Recommendation of the Board ģ

 PROPOSAL 4 - RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 10

 Vote Required 10

-York required Board Voting Recommendation 10
+Recommendation of the Board 10

-Doub + tong recommendation 10
+BOARD OF DIRECTORS 1.1

+Retiring Director 13

+reming Director 1.3